2004 NFL season: Television

 This was the seventh year under the league's eight-year broadcast contracts with ABC, CBS, Fox, and ESPN to televise Monday Night Football, the AFC package, the NFC package, and Sunday Night Football, respectively.

 At CBS, Jim Nantz and Greg Gumbel swapped roles.
 Nantz replaced Gumbel as CBS's lead play-by-play announcer while Gumbel took Nantz's hosting duties on The NFL Today.
-Shannon Sharpe also joined The NFL Today as an analyst, replacing Deion Sanders who returned to playing with the Baltimore Ravens from 2004-2005.
+Shannon Sharpe also joined The NFL Today as an analyst, replacing Deion Sanders who was let go due to salary disputes, and returned to playing with the Baltimore Ravens from 2004-2005.
+Former quarterback Steve Beuerlein joined CBS as a color commentator following his retirement after the 2003 NFL season and worked the #7 broadcast team.
+As well as Dan Dierdorf doing play by play for the first time since the 1980’s for the Titans Dolphins matchup week 1 with Todd Blackledge as the game was moved to Saturday due to Hurricane Ivan.

 ESPN play-by-play announcer Mike Patrick missed the first few broadcasts to recover from heart bypass surgery.
 Pat Summerall filled in those weeks for Patrick.

 Starting this season CBS, Fox, ABC, and ESPN started broadcasting regular season games in High Definition.
 CBS would do select games weekly, while Fox, ABC, and ESPN broadcast every game weekly.